shapeintheglass/DanielleRandomizer/README.md

 ## Getting Started

 See [Nexus Mods](https://www.nexusmods.com/prey2017/mods/67) for the latest documentation and links to the latest release.
-Beta releases [can be found here](https://github.com/shapeintheglass/DanielleRandomizer/releases), but may have some issues.
+Alpha releases [can be found here](https://github.com/shapeintheglass/DanielleRandomizer/releases), but may have some issues.

 ## Contact